Rutgers Law School Ranking

 Additionally, Rutgers Law School offers merit-based scholarships to students in their second and third years, rewarding strong academic performance.
 The institution is committed to ensuring that students can pursue their legal careers without being unduly influenced by debt, thereby promoting a diverse range of career choices.

-Rutgers is dedicated to supporting students with financing their legal education.
+Rutgers is dedicated to supporting students in financing their legal education.
 They do this using student loans, scholarships, grants, work-study employment, and repayment programs.
 For certain public interest work, Summer funding is also available.
 The financial aid office hours are Monday to Friday at the Camden and Newark campuses.

 Costs To Attend

 Cost is a key factor often considered in law school rankings, and Rutgers Law School remains one of the more affordable options among top-tier institutions.
 The cost of attendance varies depending on a student’s living arrangements.
-For the 2024–2025 academic year, estimated living expenses are approximately $17,339 for students living on-campus and about $24,420 for those living off-campus.
+For the 2024–2025 academic year, estimated living expenses are approximately $17,339 for students living on campus and about $24,420 for those living off campus.

 Scholarships also affect ranking, and Rutgers students benefit from millions of dollars in scholarship awards.
 The awards are provided through the generosity of alumni and friends of the law school.
 All admitted students are automatically considered for merit-based scholarships as part of the admissions process.